DoodleScheduling/frontend-challenge-chat-api/README.md

 - Built with Node.js and Express
 - Written in TypeScript
-- Uses in memory storage for messages (no database required)
+- Uses MongoDB for message storage
 - Includes request validation with detailed error logging

 ## Additional Information

 1. The API runs in a container or locally, ensuring flexibility for different development preferences
-2. Messages are stored in memory, so data will reset when the server restarts
+2. Messages are stored in MongoDB, providing persistence across restarts
 3. Swagger documentation provides interactive API testing capabilities

 ### Troubleshooting